Skip navigation

 Causes

 The exact cause of spasmodic dysphonia is unknown.
 Sometimes it is triggered by psychological stress.
 Most cases result from a problem in the brain and nervous system that can affect the voice.
-The vocal cord muscles spasm, or contract, which causes the vocal cords to get too close or too far apart while a person is using their voice.
+The vocal cord muscles spasm, or contract, which causes the vocal cords to get too close or too far apart while a person is using their voice, making it sound normal.

 Spasmodic dysphonia often occurs between ages 30 and 50.
 Women are more likely to be affected than men.